 1. Presence of Fluid in the Uterine Cavity

 While the uterus is constantly producing and leaking fluid, some of it might be stored in the cavity, reducing the chances of embryo implantation.
-It could also indicate a presence of blocked fallopian tubes, which can be corrected with a surgery.
+It could also indicate the presence of blocked fallopian tubes, which can be corrected with surgery.
 But if that isn’t the case, draining the cavity is a challenge and might require cancelling the FET altogether.

 2. Wrong Time to Carry out the Transfer

 Some women ovulate earlier than expected, shifting the implantation window to a different zone.
 Medical testing can help determine the right timing of the window and adjust the transfer accordingly.

 Progesterone supplements that are taken to prepare the endometrium for implantation are used as a marker to determine the right timing for transfer.
 A shifted ovulation can cause progesterone levels to rise early on and make it difficult to transfer correctly.
 Certain medications can also be administered to prevent ovulation from taking place.

 Even after medication and treatment, the endometrium may not be as thick as needed for successful implantation.
 This can substantially reduce the success rate of a FET.
 Doctors usually strengthen the medication to counter this issue and carry out the FET anyway or cancel the procedure completely.

 The entire process of implantation depends on numerous factors that are beyond hormones levels and endometrial strength.
 While research is being conducted to determine more dependencies that are present, a FET may continue to fail even when the conditions seem to be optimal.

 What Are the Risks of Frozen Embryo Transfer?